 The Haskayne Office of Teaching and Learning coordinates the orientation of Marker/Proctors (MPs), maintains the Haskayne MP Pool, and processes MP hires for Haskayne MBA, MMgmt, and BComm courses.

 This page provides an overview of requirements for Marker/Proctors, steps to get hired, and ways to find opportunities.

 MPs must be in good academic standing and have no record of any breaches of academic integrity.

-Once you have been hired by an instructor, there are three steps you must complete prior to the hire being processed.
-These steps are outlined below.
-If you are hired for more than one course between July and June in a calendar year, you only need to complete the steps below one time.
+Once you have been hired by an instructor, there are three steps to process your hiring status.
+If you are hired for more than one course between July and June in a calendar year, you only need to complete the steps below once.

 1. Join the Haskayne Marker/Proctor D2L Page

 To self-enroll in the Haskayne MPs D2L page, please log in to D2L > My Tools > Self Registration > Haskayne Marker/Proctor > Register > Add your name and email address, then press Submit > Finish > Done

 You will need to self-enroll each year, as the Haskayne MPs D2L page is cleared every summer.

 2. Complete the steps outlined on the D2L page, including: